Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 Trauma therapy can help if you…

-Visit me in the practice or online: Even if you’re not quite sure yet – feel free to book a session to get to know me.
-Contact me using the form (button below) or leave your name and telephone number on the answering machine (0170 491 68 36).
+Visit me in Berlin or online: Even if you’re not quite sure yet – feel free to book a session to get to know me, preferably using the form (green button below).
+Alternatively, leave a message on the answering machine (0170 491 68 36) – please include your name and telephone number!

 Ratings (5 out of 5 stars) and customer testimonials: (Link Provenexpert)